joaoasrosa/joaoasrosa.github.io/_posts/2020-10-19-chaos-engineering-as-management-practice.md

 > Note: add intro sentence that you have performed different roles
 > Reply: Added a sentence

 During my career, I performed different roles.
-As a software engineer, I often focus on solving the problem at hand, and as a manager trying to optimise for maximising the value delivering.
+As a software engineer, I often focus on solving the problem at hand, and as a manager trying to optimise the system environment for maximising the value delivering.
 And as interim CTO and consultant, I help organisations to change their operating models to accommodate a fast-changing world.
 As part of my retrospective, I discover that we try to induced change into an organisation, even when we take into [consideration human aspects](https://www.joaorosa.io/2020/08/18/using-team-topologies-to-discover-and-improve-reliability-qualities/), and when a stressful event happens in the new operating model, people (and teams) usually fall back to the old behaviour.

 Let's have a scoped and narrowed example for the article sake.
 As a trivial example, I observed and worked together with organisations that moved from a siloed environment to end-to-end responsible teams.
 Where the responsibilities of creating and operating software are in different teams and/or departments, to end-to-end responsibly teams (we can call them teams working according to [DevOps principles](https://www.devopsagileskills.org/dasa-devops-principles/)), where they need to design, build, release and operate the software in production.
 However, in an outage scenario, the teams have problems to react and fix the issue, due to the fact they are not used to operate in the new context.
 Hero culture often arises, where individual contributors are the ones solving the problems.
 In the long run, it is not sufficient and can lead to a dysfunctional and toxic culture.